sarkarchandan/MidTerm-Project-SFND-2D-Feature-Tracking/README.md

 # SFND 2D Feature Tracking - Mid Term Project Report

+I would like to report on my findings on the performance of following detector and descriptor combinations.
+Based on that I would like to propose the top 3 detector / descriptors combinations.

-I have worked on this project mainly on my local machine.
-I built OpenCV 4.6.0 from source and enabled the `OPENCV_ENABLE_NONFREE` option.
-However, some combinations of detectors and descriptors resulted in error for me.
-Hence, I have recorded my observations for the combinations, which worked for me.
+I have worked on this project on my local machine with Linux, because it is convenient for me.
+I built OpenCV 4.6.0 from source with `OPENCV_ENABLE_NONFREE` option enabled.
+However, some combinations of detectors and descriptors resulted in errors for me.
+I have recorded those combinations with `NA` in the following spreadsheet along with combinations, which worked.
+I would like to request the reviewer to kindly advise me, if the following observations are reasonable.

 | **Detectors**     | **Descriptors** | **#KeyPoints(avg)** | **Key Point Detection Time(avg)** | **Description Extraction Time(avg)** |
 |---------------|-----------------|-------------|------------|-----------|